Global Screen Industries

 Objectives and learning outcomes of the module

-On successful completion of the course, a student should be able to demonstrate:
+On successful completion of the module, a student should be able to demonstrate:

-- an understanding of the theoretical, methodological and empirical issues involved in the analysis of non-Western film industries with particular reference to Asia, the Near and Middle East, and Africa
+- an understanding of the theoretical, methodological and empirical issues involved in the analysis of non-Western film industries with particular reference to Asia, the Middle East, and Africa

 - an in-depth understanding of the historical complexities of the transnational nature of film industries in terms of financing, the impact of new technologies such as digitalization, convergences with television and other media, and the existence of large diasporic communities